WorldHealthOrganization/smart-dak-srv/input/pagecontent/business-processes.md

 For more details, please see component 4 "Generic business processes and workflows" in the WHO Digital Adaptation Kit (DAK) for Surveillance.

 <!-- Insert below the link to the archive uploaded in ...input/business-processes -->
-The source files of the business processes designed for this DAK can be downloaded SRV DAK_BPMN files.zip).
+The source files of the business processes designed for this DAK can be downloaded [here](SRV DAK_BPMN files.zip).